CrowdStrike/Falcon-Toolkit/README.md

 - Multiple profile support, including support for MSSP / Falcon Flight Control configurations.
 - A shell allowing you to interface with many hosts via RTR at once, and get the output via CSV.
 - Scriptability!
 You can program the shell by providing pre-written routines via a file on disk, and a full Python extensibility API is provided.
+- Prevention policy import and export
+- Response policy import and export
 - More functionality is coming soon!
-Already on the roadmap are Policy import/export and IOA import/export.
 Want more functionality?
 Open an [Issue](https://github.com/CrowdStrike/Falcon-Toolkit/issues/new)!

 Since this is built on top of Caracara, you get a bunch of great functionality and flexibility free, including the ability to filter hosts using dynamically generated FQL queries, full debug logging where desired, Falcon Flight Control integration, and more!
 Plus, the tool is lightning quick as it leverages Caracara's parallelisation tricks to pull more information quickly.